LP2X0X/THE-PIZZA-SLICE/README.md

 ## 📡 API Integration

-The app communicates with a backend API for menu and orders:
+The app communicates with a backend API for orders:

 * **Base URL:** `https://react-fast-pizza-api.jonas.io/api`
 * Endpoints: